The Struggle for India’s Soul

 Nationalism and the Fate of Democracy

-Tharoor dissects how competing, increasingly strident visions of India will shape its destiny for decades to come.
+Dissects how competing, increasingly strident visions of India will shape its destiny for decades to come.

-Shashi Tharoor is a former UN under-secretary-general, a Congress MP in India, the author of sixteen books, and the recipient of literary awards including a Commonwealth Writers' Prize.
+Shashi Tharoor is a former UN under-secretary-general, a Congress MP in India, the author of twenty-five books, and the recipient of literary awards including a Commonwealth Writers' Prize.
 His Inglorious Empire: What the British Did to India was a Sunday Times bestseller and a Financial Times Book of the Year.